lisafast/lacnotredame/content/about/2021BoardReport.md

 * The board will develop and agree on a water level strategy - adopt some indicators/signals, find out what we can do about beavers on private property at the outlet.
 Marcel H. reported that beavers are active in that area, although as of Sept 7, water levels seem to be staying at the same level as mid-August.
 John C. suggested perhaps we can install a pipe under the beaver dam with beaver baffles like the NCC does.
 Don H. added that pipes like that can work but need regular maintenance.
 This will require significant research and discussions with the property owner and municipality if we were to move forward.
 So lots of work to do on this issue.
 * Boater lake education action plan - we agreed to focus this year on educating boat owners about their role in maintaining a healthy enjoyable lake.
 Members suggested reduced wake zones, speed limits and avoidance of the buoys.

-Moved by Lisa Fast
+Moved by

-Seconded by Marie Maisonneuve
+Seconded by

-## Move to adjourn at 11:26 am
+## Move to adjourn at 1:26 pm

-Moved by Lisa Fast
+Moved by

-Seconded by Marie Maisonneuve
+Seconded by